Tommi2Day/tnscli/README.md

 - Uses given credentials or default to raise an ORA-1017 error
 - search or list tns entries
 - load and write tnsnames.ora to ldap
+- generates JDBC String for a service
+- list all affected RAC Hosts/Ports for a given service using DNS SRV entries or racinfo file
+- run a portcheck(TCP connect test) on all needed ports

 ## Setup db test user
 **CAUTION**: Don't use anonymous checks for monitoring.
 Some security analysis systems are qualifying this as "Brute-Force-Attack" if the check are started too often.